Frequently Asked Questions

 Q: What is Pilates?

 A: Over the years Pilates has taken on many different shapes and forms as it has passed from teacher to teacher.
 Some styles have taken on a genuinely therapeutic approach and are taught in a slower and more deliberate manner.
 Others have maintained an athletic and more dynamic approach focussing more on movement and rhythm.
-In it's essence Pilates is meant to stretch and strengthen the body in keeping with balance and alignment.
+In its essence Pilates is meant to stretch and strengthen the body in keeping with balance and alignment.
 Posture, length, and muscle control is at Pilates'core and many different styles of teaching are employed to reach these goals.

 There has been much controversy over what can be deemed true Pilates, and in some cases we must agree to disagree.
-However Joseph Pilates, in his own books, made it clear that his method was meant to propel us forward to becoming responsible and in control of our bodies and our health.
+However, Joseph Pilates, in his own books, made it clear that his method was meant to propel us forward to becoming responsible and in control of our bodies and our health.
 He sought to enlighten, invigorate, and empower us and to that end you must find what works best for you and your lifestyle, and your goals.

 For more information on Pilates, see our Pilates page